Zilliqa/zilliqa-developer/Mining.md

 ```
 ./launch_docker.sh
 ```
-**Note**: We will be adding [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) support for Nvidia GPUs shortly.
+**NOTE**: We will be adding [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) support for Nvidia GPUs shortly.
 For AMD GPUs, you will need to follow this guide: https://instinct.radeon.com/en/amd-deep-learning-stack-using-docker/.

 7. You will then be prompted to enter some information as shown below:
 ```